-Standard for auditing persons and/or companies who may, or may not own the products, and typically do not take physical possession of the products (e.g. which do not have warehouses, packing stations or truck fleet), but are legal entities which provide broker or agent services.
+Standard for auditing persons and/or companies who may or may not own the products but who typically do not take physical possession of the products (e.g. who do not have warehouses, packaging stations or truck fleets, but are legal entities with mailboxes, offices, etc.).

-The Standard applies to food, household and personal care products, as well as packaging materials.
+The standard applies to food, household and personal care/products as well as to packaging materials.